-Considering other organic ligands targeted in CORI, i.e. for instance adipate, a study from Fromentin and Reiller (2018) needs to be mentioned.
+Considering other organic ligands targeted in CORI, the studies from Reiller et al. (2017) and Fromentin and Reiller (2018) needs to be mentioned.
 The authors investigated the complexation of Eu(III) by adipic acid, a major hydrosoluble degradation product of $\gamma$ -irradiated polyesterurethane.
 The formation of a complex between Eu3+ and Adip2- was confirmed by time resolved laser-induced fluorescence spectroscopy (TRLFS) investigations and the complexation constant was extrapolated from experimental data.
 This led to a discussion of previous data published by Wang et al. (2000).
 Using the same kind of spectroscopic properties, Wang et al. (1999) had also studied the complexation of lanthanide(III) with aliphatic dicarboxylic acids, and particularly with phthalate, isophthalate and terephthalate.
 Fromentin and Reiller (2018) concluded that the formation of EuAdip+ could only occur at weakly acidic to mildly basic pH values (4 < pH < 9).
 Under the studied conditions (0.3 mol kgw-1 adipate / 0.5 mol kgw-1 NaClO4) adipate does not seem to be able to complex Eu(III) and outcompete hydrolysis in alkaline media with pH >10.
 A predominance diagram of the Eu(III)-adipate system is given below in FIGURE 4-2.

-FIGURE 4-2: Predominance diagrams of Eu(III) 10-6 mol·kgw-1 vs. pH with increasing total adipic acid concentration, I=0.1 mol·kgw-1 (NaClO4) at P(CO2)=10-12 atm.
+FIGURE 4-2: Predominance diagrams of Eu(III) $10^{-6}$ mol·kgw-1 vs. pH with increasing total adipic acid concentration, I=0.1 mol·kgw-1 (NaClO4) at P(CO2)= $10^{-12}$ atm.
 Diagram obtained using Phreeplot software (Kinniburgh and Cooper, 2011) (Fig. 4-2 taken from Fromentin and Reiller, 2018).

-Very recently in 2020, Fromentin et al. (2020) studied interactions between hydro-soluble degradation products from a radio-oxidized polyesterurethane and Eu(III).
+Very recently in 2020, Fromentin and Reiller (2020) studied interactions between hydro-soluble degradation products from a radio-oxidized polyesterurethane and Eu(III).
 In their work (using gamma irradiation at 1000 kGy and 31 days in a pH 13.3 artificial cement water at 60°C), the main hydro-soluble degradation products are adipic acid and butane-1,4-diol.
 The use of TRLFS showed the existence of several types of Eu(III) complexes depending on pH ranges.
 The fluorescence of europium was investigated as a function of total organic carbon content and pH and has indicated at least two relevant Eu(III) complexes.
 However, it should be noticed that the interpretation of complexation at pH > 10, and especially at pH 13.3, is not straightforward.

-EURAD (Deliverable n°3.1) - SOTA on cement-organic-radionuclide interactions Dissemination level: PU Date of issue of this report: 19/05/2021
+EURAD Deliverable 3.2 - SOTA update on cement-organic-radionuclide-interactions